eric-tang40/softdev_springfinal/README.md

 First, in billboard/billboard/settings.py, in the Installed Apps: 'django.contrib.admin'.
 We have left a comment denoting this.

-Secong in billboard/billboard/urls.py, in the URL Patterns: path('admin/', admin.site.urls).
+Second, in billboard/billboard/urls.py, in the URL Patterns: path('admin/', admin.site.urls).
 We have also left a comment denoting this.

 python manage.py makemigrations